 - Heavy stuff (Greyhound does not transfer your bags for you like an airline would.
 This means that you will be lugging your bags with you every time you change buses, which can be often.
 Leave the hardcover books, hot rollers, and any other heavy accoutrements at home.)

 - Nice stuff (Jewelry, fancy computer equipment, and other things that can be instantly recognized as worth stealing are best left at home.
 Greyhound makes stops in some pretty sketchy places, and if you look like an easy mark, you will be taken advantage of.)

-If you have a weak or compromised immune system, Greyhound may not be the best option for you.
+If you have a weak or compromised immune system, you’ll need to evaluate if taking the Greyhound is the best option for you.

 Recycled air and lots of kids with the sniffles means that a lot of people who ride the bus for extended periods get sick.
-I had to leave tour for a week to recover from the cough of death.
+I had to leave tour for a week to recover from a bad cough.

-The best seats on the Greyhound, if you can get them, are in the very back.
+The best seats on the Greyhound are in the very back

 Unless the restroom is really stinky, the back row is the Champagne Room of the bus.